Foulden Maar: 2019 proposal

 Plaman Resources claimed the size of the deposit was 31 Mt.
-The shareholders for Plaman Resources are Iris Corporation, Kuala Lumpur, Malaysia (50.95 per cent) and Burleigh Nominees Ltd, Douglas, Isle of Man (49.05 per cent).
+The shareholders for Plaman Resources are Iris Corporation, Kuala Lumpur, Malaysia (50.95 percent) and Burleigh Nominees Ltd, Douglas, Isle of Man (49.05 percent).
 Plaman Resources' shareholders, the Iris Corporation and Burleigh Nominees, have allegedly been involved in corruption and humans-rights abuses and have unpaid debts.
 It was unclear if Iris Corporation would remain a shareholder of Plaman if Overseas Investment Office (OIO) approval for the mine was received.

 Plaman held the mining rights and planned to turn all of the fossil-containing diatomite into an additive for incorporating into the food of intensively farmed animals such as ducks and pigs.
 Initial seed funding of about US$20 million (NZ$28 million) was raised through Goldman Sachs New Zealand Holdings, the Auckland branch of New York stock-exchange listed investment bank in August 2018.
 The financial viability of these plans was reported to hinge on the purchase of an adjoining farm, which the OIO must rule on.
 No timetable was set for the decision.
 The proposal involved building a new $36.8m processing plant at Milton to crush the diatomite before shipping offshore from Port Chalmers or Bluff.
 It was estimated by the company that the trucking and processing would create 100 jobs over 27 years.
 Plaman discussed with local councils applying to New Zealand's Provincial Growth Fund for help with the costs of building the processing plant, although no application was made.

 Previous mining at the site yielded low-quality diatomite only suitable for inclusion in concrete, rather than the high-quality product Plaman was marketing as "Black Pearl".
 Plaman claimed that livestock will benefit nutritionally from Black Pearl, because the diatomite is "rich in natural organic matter (which contains humics, such as humic and fulvic acid) and other valuable nutrients, which have been shown to be beneficial in animal nutrition."
 Animal nutrition experts expressed doubt that the product produced by Plaman will have any animal-health benefits, as there is no published data to support their claims.
 Concerns were expressed by the New Zealand Green Party that the diatomite would be sold as fertiliser to support the production of palm oil.

 Plaman Resources offered to refrain from mining nearby Hindon Maar if opposition to the Foulden Maar proposal was dropped.
 They also offered to set aside 5 ha (12–20% of the deposit) of the eastern pit at Foulden Maar for scientific research, but geologists said that if the deposit is drained for mining the fossils may be lost regardless.

-The company was placed in receivership and voluntary liquidation in June 2019, and the OIO approval process placed on hold.
+The company was placed in receivership and voluntary liquidation in June 2019, and the OIO approval process was placed on hold.
 The Save Foulden Maar group considered crowdfunding to permanently protect the site.